guyoalbert/sflow-Graylog/README.md

 	./sflow-adapter -s [port source] -d [port destination]

-Other options :
+More options :
-* -l -> display the logs in the terminal
+* -l -> display the decoded logs in the terminal
-* -p -> call fork to create another process
+* -p -> call fork function to create another process

 **With debian :**

-It is possible to create a daemon
+It is possible to create a daemon with the ```sflow``` script :
-* Place the script ```sflow``` in /etc/init.d/
+* Copy the script ```sflow``` in /etc/init.d/
-* Edit it to change your port
+* Edit this script to configure your port
-* Don't forget to change the path of the executable
+* Don't forget to configure the correct the path of the executable file

-in the terminal, use:
+In a terminal window, use:
 ```
 systemctl daemon-reload
 systemctl enable sflow.service